 Harpers Pictorial History of the Civil War

 The Northerners, fighting on the defensive, suffered fewer casualties at Ezra Church.
-Howard's Army of the Tennessee closed the battle with fewer than 650 men lost.
-Confederate casualties at Ezra Church will never be confirmed, but a reasonable estimate would be more than 2,800 men, potentially surpassing 3,000.
+Howard's Army of the Tennessee, although failing to reach the railroad, closed the battle with fewer than 650 men lost.
+Confederate casualties will never be confirmed, but a reasonable estimate would be more than 2,800 men, possible reaching 3,000.

 Join t Fight